Premature Vaccine Launch Has Deadly Repercussions

 "For individuals who have not been previously infected by dengue virus, vaccination should not be recommended," the company wrote.

 Panic hit the Philippines.
-In news reports, parents claimed that the vaccine contributed to the deaths of ten children.
+In news reports, parents said that the vaccine contributed to the deaths of 10 children.
 Protests erupted.
 The Congress of the Philippines launched investigations into the vaccine's purchase and the immunization campaign.
 And Philippine health officials started performing autopsies on children who died after receiving the vaccine.
 "In total, the deaths of about 600 children who received Dengvaxia are under investigation by the Public Attorney's Office, " the South China Morning Post reported last month.
 Investigators have not yet released their results.

 Here's the problem with Dengvaxia.